ascoppa/theguidetocuba.io/content.md

 # 4. Up and Running

 This first chapter focuses on the bare minimum you need to know to work with Cuba.
-We'll learn some of the core concepts walking through the creation of the classical "Hello World" application.
+We'll learn some of the core concepts and walk through the creation of the classical "Hello World" application.

 ## 4.1.
 What's Cuba?

-Cuba is one of the lightest option when it comes to web development in Ruby.
+Cuba is one of the lightest options when it comes to web development in Ruby.
 Here are some core attributes that are worth mentioning:

-* It's incredibly small, 174 lines of code.
+* It's incredibly small, 289 lines of code.
 This simplicity by design makes Cuba easy to understand and debug, and very stable (no major changes since 2012).